216B.812 FOSTERING USE OF HYDROGEN ENERGY.

 following nonexclusive list of priorities in developing the proposed slate of pilot projects:

-(1) demonstrate "bridge" technologies such as hybrid-electric, off-road, and fleet vehicles
+(1) deploy "bridge" technologies such as hybrid-electric, off-road, and fleet vehicles running

 (3) demonstrate nonvehicle applications for hydrogen;

 (4) improve the cost and efficiency of hydrogen from renewable energy sources; and

 (5) improve the cost and efficiency of hydrogen production using direct solar energy without

 (b) For deployment projects that do not involve a demonstration component, individual

 system components of the technology should, if feasible, meet commercial performance standards